Azure/azure-sdk-for-net/sdk/core/Azure.Core/samples/Serialization.md

 ```

 ## XmlModel Example
 By using the SerializeXml and DeserializeXml methods we can serialize and deserialize Xml Models using the XmlSerializer.
-Future work includes combining ModelSerializer Serialize/Deserialize methods with XmlSerializer models to have a single method for both Json and Xml.
+Next steps include combining ModelSerializer Serialize/Deserialize methods with XmlSerializer models to have a single method for both Json and Xml.

 Serialization
 ```C# Snippet:XmlModelSerialize